2. I will answer all direct QSL requests containing SAE/SASE-

 Palstar AT4K Tuner to Window Line feeding a 80 meter dipole at 32 feet (9.8 m)

 Butternut HF2V (80 and 40 meters) with 12 foot umbrella wire modification for 80 meters

-PolyPhaser lightening suppressor products are in use.
-(Central New Mexico annually is second only to the state of Florida for number of lightening strikes in the continental United States!)
+PolyPhaser and Alpha Delta lightning suppressor products are in use.
+(Central New Mexico annually is second only to the state of Florida for number of lightning strikes in the continental United States!)
 Also, Alpha Delta DELTA-2B and 4B surge protected coax switches are in use to ground antennas when not in use.

 Current Weather At My QTH